toboozy/Game-Job-Scraper/README.md

 GENERAL

 Game Job Scraper is intended to aggregate jobs from various job boards in the game industry.
 Instead of searching through numerous boards for updates, it allows users to view a single hub of jobs from a collection of studios.
-This specific repository if focused on the webscraping aspect, though I've included an example of how this data can be presented as a website (www.mattmuller.website).
+This specific repository if focused on the webscraping aspect, though I've included a barebones example of how this data can be presented as a website (www.mattmuller.website).

 AUTOMATION